 How to Measure

-1. Does it sit on a round ring or tripod?
+2. Does it sit on a round ring or tripod?
 You probably want a Student Shade.
-Measure the ring, outside edge to outside edge.
+Measure the ring, inside edge to inside edge across the center.
 Standard sizes are 5", 6", 7", 8", 10", 12" and 14".
 Look under the STUDENT SHADE category in our store.
-14" shades are found under the PARLOR SHADE category.
+14" shades are also found under the PARLOR SHADE category.
 There is often a holder for a chimney within the larger ring.
-Again, measure that holder outside to outside and look under the CHIMNEY section.
+Again, measure that holder inside to inside and look under the CHIMNEY section.
 Chimney height is a matter of personal taste.
 If you are using another shade that sits around the chimney, you want the chimney to extend 2″-4″ above the top of the shade.

-2. Is the glass lamp shade held in place by three screws and does it have a slightly flared neck?
-If so, measure the cup or holder, outside edge to outside edge.
+3. Is the glass lamp shade held in place by three screws and does it have a slightly flared neck?
+If so, measure the cup or holder, inside edge to inside edge.
 This will be slightly larger than the glass itself.

-- If the holder measures just over 3 1/4" or 4", you will find this size under the CEILING AND DISH GLASS category, as well as under the 3 1/4" or 4" CASED GLASS categories.
+- If the holder measures 3 1/4" or 4", you will find this size under the CEILING AND DISH GLASS category, as well as under the 3 1/4" or 4" categories.

 - 6" and 8" sizes are shown under the CEILING AND DISH GLASS category.

-- If your lamp is newer, and you need a glass with a 1 5/8"-1 7/8" opening, you may need #965, #966, or #968 , found under the NECKLESS SHADE or TORCHIERES FOR NEW LAMPS category.
-The shade is placed on the lamp around the bulb socket, and a ring threads around the part that protrudes.
+- If your lamp is newer, and you need a glass with a 1 5/8"-1 7/8" opening, you may need shades found under the TORCHIERES FOR NEWER LAMPS category.
+The shade is placed on the lamp around the bulb socket, and a ring threads around the socket.

 - Shades on older torchiere lamps have a longish neck that measures 2 3/4" which fits around an oversize Mogul light bulb socket.
 Look under the TORCHIERES FOR OLDER LAMPS category for this style.